 Maisel Synagogue’s address is Maiselova 10, Prague 1.
 How do you get there via public transportation?
 The closest metro station is Old Town — aka — Staroměstská — on the A and B lines.
 The 17 tram also works, and you also get off at the Staroměstská stop.
 From there, it’s about a three-minute walk to the synagogue.

-Maisel Synagogue is home to both a museum and a place of worship.
+Maisel Synagogue is home to both a museum and a place of worship, therefore, the Maisel Synagogue hours are highly dependent on this.
 The museum portion is open Sunday through Friday from 9:00 a.m. to 4:30 a.m.
 The worship temple operates between 9:00 a.m. and 5:00 p.m.
 Sunday through Friday.
 It’s always closed on Jewish holidays.

-Note, however, that hours change monthly, so check before heading out.
+Note, however, that the Maisel Synagogue, Prague opening hours change monthly, so check before heading out.

 Both an educational museum and place of worship, Maisel Synagogue — in the historical Prague Jewish Quarter — is a must-see on any Prague sightseeing tour.